Wyoming Highway 585: Crook County

 About 8.3 mi farther, and after crossing Silver Creek and entering the city of Sundance, WYO 585 reaches Interstate 90 (I-90), exit 187, at a diamond interchange.
 (I-90 heads east to run concurrently with US 14 and on towards Beulah and then Spearfish and Rapid City in South Dakota.
 I-90 heads west towards Moorcroft and Gillette.)
 Approximately 1/2 mi northwest of I-90, WYO 585 reaches its northern terminus at an intersection with I-90 BL / US 14 (East Cleveland Street), after crossing Sundance Creek.
 (I-90 BL. / US 14 heads east towards Beulah, Spearfish, and Rapid City.
 Dakota.
 I-90 heads west towards Devils Tower Junction [also known as Carlile Junction], Devils Tower, and Hulett.
-North 6th Street continues north from the intersection for several blcoks before ending on the north side of town.)
+North 6th Street continues north from the intersection for several blocks before ending on the north side of town.)

 History

 WYO 585 was commissioned in 1933 and has kept its original alignment since then.
 In 1933, US 85 had four US auxiliary routes: US 185, US 285, US 385, and US 485.
 It was possible that planners wanted WYO 585 to be made into US 585; however, that never happened.